-Several deposits were scattered across Idaho, including the former Kamiah deposit.
+Several asbestos deposits are scattered across Idaho, including the former Kamiah deposit.
 The Kamiah deposit was the state’s only producing mine, home to brittle mass-fiber anthophyllite and tremolite.
 Other non-producing deposits were located in Clearwater County and Adams County.

-Idaho businesses, like businesses across the nation, used the toxic mineral in their daily operations, yet the state ranks low in the list of top states for related illnesses.
+Idaho businesses, like businesses across the nation, used the toxic mineral in their daily operations.
+Yet, the state ranks low in the top states for related illnesses.
 Workers were exposed through machinery parts and insulation, as well as some final products such as construction materials and lumber.
 Exposure to asbestos can cause serious respiratory diseases, such as mesothelioma, asbestosis and lung cancer.

-The United States Geological Survey identifies several sites in Idaho where naturally occurring asbestos was identified.
+The United States Geological Survey identifies several natural asbestos sites in Idaho.
 Most of the deposits are in the panhandle.
-In addition to the commercial mine at Kamiah, Idaho was home to the Blacktail asbestos prospect, the Orofino Creek anthophyllite deposit, the Teakean deposit, the Olson asbestos prospect and several unnamed occurrences in Adams County.
+In addition to the commercial mine at Kamiah, other sites include:

 Deposits in Idaho were found among host rocks such as talc, magnesite and iron oxide.
 When these minerals were mined, the accompanying asbestos may have been released into the air.
 Asbestos in its natural state also can become airborne from weathering.